AMA-VIP/HR-Data/README.md

 - Attrition Count by Educational Field: This was visualized using a pie chart.
 The total number of attrition by educational feild was from the is as follow; life sciences > medical > marketing > technical degree > other > human resources
 - Attrition Count by Gender: Attrition was checked by gender using a pie chart, with the male gender having the higest attrition rate (150) and the female with the attrition rate of 87
 - Attrition based on Age groups and Gender: Attrition was also checked by age group and gender to know the age group of of the differnt gender that left the company the most.
+Below is the record
-  - Attrition under age 25
+  - Attrition under age 25 (18 female and 20 male)
-  - Attrition of 25 - 34
+  - Attrition of 25 - 34 (43 female and 69 male)
-  - Attrition of 35 - 44
+  - Attrition of 35 - 44 (37 male and 14 female)
-  - Attrition of 44 - 55
+  - Attrition of 44 - 55 (9 female and 16 male)
-  - Attrition over 55
+  - Attrition over 55 (8 male and 3 female)
+N/B: The above record shows that attrion level was found the most between age 25 - 34

 -